Skip to content

 Migrate SQL tables from source to staging

-As introduced before the migration involves a Local LLM running with Ollama, so you need this environment to be able to run this command.
+As presented in the introduction, the migration involves a Local LLM running with Ollama, so developers need this environment to be able to run the following commands.

 shift_left table migrate $SRC_FOLDER/facts/aqem/aqem.fct_event.sql $STAGING --recursive